 Quantification using PET

-In in vivo PET studies the original substrate (tracer) and the product can only be separated mathematically from the kinetic radioactivity concentration curves.
+In in vivo PET studies the original substrate (radiopharmaceutical) and the product can only be separated mathematically from the kinetic radioactivity concentration curves.

-The most commonly used PET tracer [18F]FDG is a probe depicting mainly the activity of hexokinase enzyme, based on the trapping of the product.
+The most commonly used PET radiopharmaceutical [18F]FDG is a probe depicting mainly the activity of hexokinase enzyme, based on the trapping of the product.
 [18F]FDOPA is used to quantify the DOPA decarboxylase activity in the brain.
-Rempel et al (2017) have reviewed the PET (and SPECT) tracers developed for imaging of hydrolytic enzyme activities.
+Rempel et al (2017) have reviewed the PET (and SPECT) radiopharmaceuticals developed for imaging of hydrolytic enzyme activities.
 Imaging of aromatase was reviewed by Biegon (2016).

 PET could be used to monitor enzyme replacement therapy (Phenix et al., 2010).